Department Training Analyst

 - Manage or work in project team to review, analyze and maintain procedures, processes and workflow, annually or as needed.

 - Build positive interactions among components; promote positive perceptions of the training program.
-Prepare recommendations regarding changes to services or programs.

 - Identify in-house, local, and outside training resources.

-- Coordinate and schedule in-service training as required.
+- Coordinate and schedule training.

 - Develop procedures for adequate documentation of training programs; maintain adequate and appropriate employee training records; review documentation for accuracy and completeness.

-- Act as a resource or expert in program area providing technical guidance to less experienced staff.
+- Act as a resource or expert in training program area providing technical guidance to less experienced staff.
 Work with department staff to assess their needs, provide information or assistance, and resolve their problems or satisfy their expectations.

 - Manage or work in project team to review, analyze, and maintain department policy, procedures, processes, and workflow, annually or as needed.